backy0175/pico-examples/DHT11/README.md

-micropython has DHT11/DHT22 driver, So you can access DHT11/DHT22 without any extra drivers.
+micropython has DHT11/DHT22 driver, So you can access DHT11/DHT22 directly without any extra drivers(libraries).

 -------------------------------------------------------------